Log Management

 Before we dive into logging build runners, it is necessary to know the reason for implementing a Gitlab build runner:

-• To streamline the otherwise complicated application development and deployment process with a declarative approach, instead of one large deployment, the process of deployment is handled in a trimmed-down, repetitive and automated series of tasks that create interdependent builds automatically – Thus making every software build automated, saving the developers time and effort spent on running and testing builds.
+• To streamline the otherwise complicated application development and deployment process with a declarative approach, instead of one large deployment, the process of deployment is handled in a trimmed-down, repetitive, and automated series of tasks that create interdependent builds automatically – Thus making every software build automated, saving the developers time and effort spent on running and testing builds.

-Gitlab build runners for MacOS and Linux
+GitLab Build Runners for MacOS and Linux

 The build cloud runners are architecturally different from the other Gitlab shared runners.
 Gitlab’s detailed posts offer more information about the architecture and performance enhancements of the build cloud runners.

 Gitlab logs the outcome of every job as it processes them.
 By default, Gitlab sends the job logs from the GitLab Runner in chunks.
 For efficiency, Gitlab recommends incremental logging, in which Redis is used as a temporary cache for job logs.
 Designated object storage in the log archiving process ensures that the logs are rotated as the CI pipeline executes new builds.
-The common logging workflow of Gitlab:
+The standard logging workflow of Gitlab:

 • During the patching phase, Gitlab logs every job execution status onto the file storage in the stored path.